Quick overview:

 However, the above does not apply in the case of certain specific activities where, on the contrary, monitoring needs to be carried out.
 The Labour Code states that there must be a “compelling reason based on the specific nature of the employer’s activity” Typically, this will be the case in operations such as securities printers, nuclear plants, chemical plants, banks, etc., where, for reasons of safety or damage prevention, monitoring of employees must be carried out continuously.

-If you believe you have a genuine reason to monitor your employees, your reason to achieve a particular objective, such as ensuring security, must be stronger than the employee’s right to privacy.
 The use of cameras is only justified if it is the most effective way to achieve your goal and there are no other, less invasive methods.
 For example, instead of cameras, you can track attendance with smart cards or have managers monitor team activity.

 Protecting assets is not automatically a reason to justify surveillance either.
 However, if it were a workplace where, for example, theft is frequent, it may be possible to monitor certain areas.
-However, it is necessary to report this to the Data Protection Authority and to actually monitor the target (security of property), not to circumvent the rules on employee privacy.

-However, checking employee performance or compliance with technological procedures via cameras is not excluded either.
-Again, there must be compelling reasons for doing so.
-For example, in a chemical plant, security is more important than privacy, and an employee’s progress in the laboratory must be monitored.
+For example, in a chemical plant, security is more important than privacy and the progress of an employee in the laboratory must be monitored.
 Here, recording can also be used.
 However, the same does not apply in an office or gym.
 Monitoring should definitely not be secret and employees must be informed.

 As a matter of principle, you should avoid placing cameras in areas where employees take a break, such as alleys, canteens or relaxation areas.
 Even if you would like to address theft or damage to property, the invasion of employee privacy is often too great compared to the value of the property lost or damaged.